Dinir/Streamliner/README.md

 Run the game and go to *mod - manage mods* to *activate* Streamliner.
 Keep *always recompile* off.
 Restart the game to get it properly loaded.

+If this is your first time using a custom hud, first I am glad my hud is the first one you try so thank you,
+and second don't forget to set the hud to Streamliner, in *config - game - hud - style - hud style*.

 - - -

 ## Credits